Page updated April 25, 2017

 Since before the year 1500, families named Cellier have lived in several geographically-close communities of western (French-speaking) Switzerland.
 We hoped and expected that connections would be found, and indeed this family tree approaches completion.
 Two major Cellier family branches, of Nods and La Neuveville, have been joined, and in the course of genealogical and Y-DNA research, have been discovered to be close family members with the Junod and the Chiffelle.

 Our Swiss Cellier Family Tree on this site contains family tree information, imported on April 18, 2015 from the MyHeritage.com Swiss Cellier web site (researched and maintained by Prof. Dr. François E. Cellier; and limited to persons of Swiss ancestry, with surname Cellier by birth or by marriage) excepting the formative early generations.

 The early generations of Swiss Tschiffeli - Junod - Cellier are illustrated here ...

-We recognize as our common ancestor Hans Tschiffeli (born about 1300) of Sursee; his ancestors (Cipelli or Ciphelli), probably came from northern Italy.
+We recognize as our common ancestor Hans Tschiffeli (born about 1300) of Sursee; his ancestors (Cipelli or Ciphelli) came from Italy.

 Hans' son Jehan was born in Nods about 1330, starting the Chiffelle/Tschiffeli/Schiffley French-Swiss line which later became strong in La Neuveville and other villages, continuing to this day.

 Hans' great-grandson Imer Junod (born in Nods, about 1390), was succeeded by the two great-great-grandsons :